 Working memory is information being processed.
 Some information can be distorted while in processing by the drugs in the system.
 Alcohol especially can make the drunken person think things are happening that in fact did not happen.

 I have not found studies that suggest that marijuana (THC) is altering information processing but it is altering some other memory events.

-Inability to find, access and retrieve information is what State Dependent Learning is all about.
+The inability to find, access, and retrieve information is what State-Dependent Learning is all about.
 With SDL it is easier to retrieve previously stored information when the drug that was present during storage is again present.

 Retrieval is the ability to find and pull up information.